Kyle Bekker: Youth

-Bekker was born in Oakville, Ontario and began his youth soccer career with the Oakville Blue Stars, winning back-to-back Ontario Cup Championships in 2004 and 2005 and a National Championship in 2004.
+Bekker was born in Oakville, Ontario and began his youth soccer career with Oakville SC, winning back-to-back Ontario Cup Championships in 2004 and 2005 and a National Championship in 2004.
 In 2006, he moved onto the Mississauga Dixie Dominators, where he won the Ontario Cup in 2006 and 2007 adding another National Championship in 2006.
 In 2007, he also played with Sigma FC, where in March of that year, his team played eight matches in the Netherlands against professional youth academies.
 His time over there earned him a trial with Ajax's youth academy, which ended up lasting six weeks until his inability to receive a European work permit led to his return to Canada.

 At 18, helped Sigma FC climb the ranks for the Ontario Soccer League Men's Divisions.
 Over his four years in the OSL, Bekker scored 28 goals and registered 35 assists.
 He played with former Toronto FC teammate Emery Welshman during this period.

 Bekker eventually received interest from colleges in the United States before accepting a scholarship to attend Boston College.
 During his four years there, Bekker played in 80 games, starting, with 17 goals and 22 assists.
 He picked up several awards on his way, including ACC All-Freshman-Team in 2009, and ACC All-First-Team in 2011 and 2012.

 Bekker trained with Toronto FC during the summer of 2011, and then trained with Montreal Impact and Seattle Sounders in the Summer of 2012.
 He had a trial with Crystal Palace in December 2012, before work permit issues led to signing a pro contract with MLS and entering the MLS Draft.